Geonovum/ogc-api-testbed/services/docs/src/docs/howto/howto_geoserver.md

+---
+title: HOWTO GeoServer
+---

-# How To GeoServer
+# HOWTO GeoServer

-A docker hub image is provided by [oscarfonts](https://github.com/oscarfonts/docker-geoserver) is extended with OGC API plugin.
-The binaries of the plugin, as well as the data folder are mounted into the container.

-The data folder is created by deploying geoserver locally, setting up the required services and commit the changes to github.
-You can either embed a data file inside the data folder, alternatively you can upload data to the PostGreSQL database and configure a layer on data from the database.

-The OGC API is available from the geoserver homepage at /ogc/features, or on the workspace endpoint /{workspace}/agc/features.
+[GeoServer](https://geoserver.org) is a commonly used application server providing webservices based on OGC standards.
+GeoServer provides a web interface to set up new services, including extended authorisation options.
+This HOWTO indicates 2 approaches to set up OGC API Features services in GeoServer.
+Both approaches can not be combined in a single GeoServer instance.

+## Dynamical setup

+GeoServer can be dynamically configured to add new services.
+2 approaches are described:

+### Via Web Administrator

+This HOWTO describes how you can upload data and set up a new layer on GeoServer via the Web Administrator.

+### Via GeoCat Bridge

+This HOWTO describes how you can use QGIS to setup a new layer on GeoServer.
+For QGIS a plugin called GeoCat Bridge is available which can publish a GQIS project as a workspace on GeoServer.

+We prepared a small [video about the steps involved](https://drive.geocat.net/s/PtNWacEFfP9AN7Z).

+## Scripted setup